Tax

 Czech Republic For tax residents, gains derived from the sale of assets generally are included with other taxable income and taxed at the regular 15% personal income tax rate, respectively, 19% corporate income tax rate.
 Dividends and interest are subject to a 15% withholding tax at source.

-Gains up to £6,000 (for tax year 2023/2024) are exempt (reducing to £3,000 for tax year 2024/2025).
+Gains up to £3,000 (for tax year 2024/2025) are exempt

 Business Asset Disposal Relief (formerly known as Entrepreneurs' Relief) – individuals may qualify for a tax rate of 10% on certain disposals.